Richard Gere

 Richard Tiffany Gere (/ɡɪər/ GHEER; born August 31, 1949) is an American actor.
-He began in films in the 1970s, playing a supporting role in Looking for Mr. Goodbar (1977) and a starring role in Days of Heaven (1978).
-He came to prominence with his role in the film American Gigolo (1980), which established him as a leading man and a sex symbol.
-His other films include An Officer and a Gentleman (1982), The Cotton Club (1984), Pretty Woman (1990), Sommersby (1993), Primal Fear (1996), Runaway Bride (1999), I'm Not There (2007), Arbitrage (2012) and Norman: The Moderate Rise and Tragic Fall of a New York Fixer (2016).
-For portraying Billy Flynn in the musical Chicago (2002), he won a Golden Globe Award and a Screen Actors Guild Award as part of the cast.
+He began appearing in films in the 1970s, playing a supporting role in Looking for Mr. Goodbar (1977) and a starring role in Days of Heaven (1978).
+Gere came to prominence with his role in the film American Gigolo (1980), which established him as a leading man and a sex symbol.
+Gere's other films include An Officer and a Gentleman (1982), The Cotton Club (1984), Internal Affairs (1990), Pretty Woman (1990), Sommersby (1993), First Knight (1995), Primal Fear (1996), Runaway Bride (1999), Unfaithful (2002), Shall We Dance?
+(2004), I'm Not There (2007), Arbitrage (2012) and Norman (2016).
+For portraying Billy Flynn in the musical Chicago (2002), he won a Golden Globe Award.

-Early life
+Early life and education

-Richard Tiffany Gere was born in Philadelphia on August 31, 1949, the eldest son and second child of housewife Doris Ann (née Tiffany; 1924–2016) and NMIC insurance agent Homer George Gere (born May 7, 1922).
+Gere was born in Philadelphia on August 31, 1949, the eldest son and second child of homemaker Doris Ann (née Tiffany; 1924–2016) and NMIC insurance agent Homer George Gere (1922–2023).
 His father originally intended to become a minister.
 Gere was raised Methodist in Syracuse, New York.
 His paternal great-grandfather, George Lane Gere (1848–1932), changed the spelling of his surname from "Geer".
-One of his ancestors, also named George, was an Englishman who came from Heavitree and settled in the Connecticut Colony in 1638.
+One of his ancestors, also named George, was an Englishman who came from Heavitree, England, and settled in the Connecticut Colony in 1638.
 Both of Gere's parents were Mayflower descendants; his ancestors include Pilgrims such as John Billington, William Brewster, Francis Eaton, Francis Cooke, Degory Priest, George Soule and Richard Warren.

-In 1967, he graduated from North Syracuse Central High School, where he excelled at gymnastics and music and played the trumpet.
-He attended the University of Massachusetts Amherst on a gymnastics scholarship, studying philosophy; after two years, he left and did not graduate.
+Gere graduated from North Syracuse Central High School in 1967, where he had excelled at gymnastics and music and played the trumpet.
+He then attended the University of Massachusetts Amherst on a gymnastics scholarship, studying philosophy.
+He left after two years and never graduated.